 Our grouping strategies will yield a total cost for n users.
 Thus, one must find a way to distribute the cost among all users.
 A major purpose of our proposed grouping strategies is to seek high efficiency of the whole network, in the fields of both finance and computation.
-As self-interested and autonomous entities, users may behave strategically by misreporting their willingness to query to maximize their profit, thereby harming the efficiency.
-Thus, we want our cost sharing mechanism to be incentive compatible, i.e., it is in users' best interests to be truth telling [19].
-Also, it should provide an incentive for users in their assigned groups to participate in the coalition without coercion, i.e., it is fair and maintains the stability of a given grouping result.
+As self-interested and autonomous entities, clients may behave strategically by misreporting their willingness to query to maximize their profit, thereby harming the efficiency.
+Thus, we want our cost sharing mechanism to be incentive compatible, i.e., it is in the interest of clients to be truth telling [19].
+Also, it should provide incentive for clients in their assigned groups to participate in the coalition without coercion, i.e., it is fair and maintains the stability of a given grouping result.